COUNTER TESTER II

 Certify Data Accuracy

 The Federal Highway Administration and many other agencies require that equipment used to collect traffic data be certified as accurate.
-Our Traffic Counter Tester II lets you do just that.

 Simulate Traffic Data